 \section{Some notations in pluripotential theory and commutative algebra:}

-We will provide in this section basic notations and results in pluripotential theory and commutative algebra which are necessary for the next sections.
-For an introduction to Pluripotential theory, the books Complex Analytic and Differential Geometry (\cite{De12}) and Notions of Convexity (\cite{Ho94}) are recommended.
-For an introduction to commutative algebra, the monographs Introduction to Commutative Algebra (\cite{AM69}), Commutative Ring Theory (\cite{Ma86}) and Integral Closure of Ideals, Rings and Modules (\cite{SH06}) are recommended and we refer to \cite{AB58} and \cite{Te73} for further information about mixed Hilbert-Samuel multiplicities.
+In this section, we provide basic notations and results from pluripotential theory and commutative algebra that are necessary for the subsequent sections.
+For an introduction to pluripotential theory, the books Complex Analytic and Differential Geometry (\cite{De12}) and Notions of Convexity (\cite{Ho94}) are recommended.
+For an introduction to commutative algebra, we recommend the monographs Introduction to Commutative Algebra (\cite{AM69}), Commutative Ring Theory (\cite{Ma86}), and Integral Closure of Ideals, Rings, and Modules (\cite{SH06}).
+Further information about mixed Hilbert-Samuel multiplicities can be found in \cite{AB58} and \cite{Te73}.